 But how can we change social attitudes and fight mental health stigma in our daily lives?

-Dealing with poor mental health or mental illness can be distressing and uncomfortable, even without stigmatised views.
+Dealing with mental ill-health can be distressing and uncomfortable, even without stigmatised views.
 Stigma can amplify symptoms, make people less likely to reach out for help, and have a detrimental effect on recovery.
-So it’s vital that we are adequately prepared to support people through episodes of poor mental health just like we are with any physical ailment.
+So it’s vital that we are adequately prepared to support people through episodes of poor mental ill-health just like we are with any physical ailment.

 What Are Examples of Mental Health Stigma?